LasSino/taskMonitor/README.md

 + This project is in a rudimentary stage.
 It can run well on most circumstances, but has **no guarantee** of performance, especially on **security** aspects.
 Therefore, it is recommended to be used inside a firewall and only monitor trusted programs.

 + The templating system in the server is just a simple implementation using string format.
-It **does not** even support HTML escape letters.
+It is not suitable for too complex tasks.

 ***
 This project is part of [LTW](https://ltw-tech.top) infrastructure.